-Some foods, such as grapes, raisins and chocolate, are toxic to dogs and cats, and may cause organ failure, seizures, or heart arrhythmias.
-Other human foods, while not directly toxic, may cause gastrointestinal distress, diarrhea and vomiting.
+Some foods, such as grapes, raisins, and chocolate, are toxic to dogs and cats, and may cause organ failure, seizures, or heart arrhythmias.
+Other human foods, while not directly toxic, may cause gastrointestinal distress, diarrhea, and vomiting.
 This, in turn, may lead to inflammation of the pancreas, which can be life-threatening.
 If your pet has ingested a potentially dangerous “food,” please call us, at 952-929-0074 to consult with a doctor and to schedule an appointment.

 Pets that eat more calories than they burn through exercise will become overweight.
 Obesity, in animals as in people, can lead to diabetes, heart disease and shortened lifespan.
 Our veterinarians utilize an objective scale, called the Body Condition Score, to evaluate your pet’s overall body condition/weight, and make diet recommendations accordingly.
-You can view the Body Condition Scale for dogs and cats by clicking on this link.

 We do not recommend using a human shampoo to bathe your pet, as the pH level of dog/cat skin is different from human’s.
 Bathing your pet with your own shampoo may cause excessively dry, flaky skin that is itchy and uncomfortable.
 Our veterinarians can recommend an over-the-counter pet shampoo or a specially formulated prescription shampoo, depending on your pet’s skin needs.